nylssoft/MynaPasswordManager/README.md

 The passwords for each item are encrypted with the Rijndael algorithm using an encrypted key file.
 Preferable the key file should be stored on a different device than the password file.
 The key file is encrypted using the SHA-256 hash of the master password.
 The process itself tries to keep the plain text passwords in memory as short as possible.
-The SecureString class is used to store passwords in memory for the life time of the process.

 ## Features